 Renewed attention is needed to build such capacities if schools are to benefit from the findings of high quality research.
 Everyone in education, most importantly pupils, will benefit if schools make better use of high quality research evidence on effective policies and practices.
 While apparently a self-evident statement, we have learned from research on this topic that specific efforts are required if research is to make its full contribution to policy and practice.
 Recently, we wrote a paper on Developing Knowledge Mobilisation to Challenge Educational Disadvantage to Inform Effective Practices in England [pdf] for the Education Endowment Foundation as part of current debates on research use.
+So what to do?
 What can science tell us about how pupils learn best? | researchED 2013.
 “The mind is at last yielding its secrets to persistent scientific investigation.
 We have learned more in the last 25 years about how the mind works than we did in the preceding 2500”.

 Daniel Willingham, 2009.
 The more we learn about the brain, the more we learn how much knowledge and memory matters.
 Last post, thanks to Ben Goldacre, Tom Bennett and Andrew Old, I explored the difficulty of distinguishing between scientific research and neuro-myths.
 This post, I want to set out how scientific enquiry and research evidence is discovering how the mind learns, and might guide us towards ‘working out what works best’- theResearchED tagline.
 Is Cognitive Science good or bad science?
 Cognitive science is an interdisciplinary field of academic researchers from psychology, neuroscience, linguistics, philosophy, computer science, and anthropology who seek to understand the mind and apply the findings to education.
 Litmus Test One: Just how robust is the research?
 1. 2.
 3. 1.
 2. 3.
 Research Base:

 If only everyone made evidence-based decisions, the thinking goes, then we would could reach some sort of optimal consensus and tread merrily along the road to educational utopia.
 Teachers have been subjected to all sorts of ‘research-based’ advice, from Assessment for Learning to the use of teaching assistants, from ways to ask questions to whether to set by ability.
+The initial hope that this will lead to a revolution in effectiveness has been endlessly disappointing.
+The reason is that every teacher, every pupil and every classroom is different from every other, and also that the methods of transmitting research have fundamentally underestimated the daunting barriers that exist when trying to persuade people to take on new ideas.
 Teachers!
 What would evidence based practice look like?

 I was asked by Michael Gove (Secretary of State for Education) and the Department for Education to look at how to improve the use of evidence in schools.
 I think there are huge, positive opportunities for teachers here, that go way beyond just doing a few more trials: there is a need for a coherent “information architecture” that supports evidence based practice.
 I was asked to write something that explains what this would look like, specifically for teachers.
 Pasted below is the briefing note from DfE press office, and then the text of what I wrote for them, which came out this week.
 You can also download a PDF from the DfE website here.
 If you’re interested, there’s more on evidence based policy in this BBC Radio 4 documentary I did here, and in this Cabinet Office paper on trials in government that I co-authored here, as well as zillions more posts.

+Hope you like it!
+And here’s the paper… I think there is a huge prize waiting to be claimed by teachers.
+This is not an unusual idea.
+Tom Bennett's School Report: researchED 2013 Is GO.
+If you build it, they will come.
+So I’m running a conference this September....
 Beginnings are often noisy: babies delivered in an eruption of clamour and viscera; shuttle launches where a dot of metal balances on a skyscraper of exploding fire and prayers.
 This firework went off so quickly I didn't even hear it until my house was on fire.
 Last week: I'm invited to the Teach First launch of Ben Goldacres's 'Building evidence into education' at Bethnal Green Academy.
-How can we tell snake oil from science?
-The Doctor & The Leech.